liamchampton/golang-twitter-bot-workshop/README.md

 ### Manual Installation

-1. To manually install the Go tools, use the Go documentation and follow the instructions [here](https://golang.org/doc/install)
+1. To manually install the Go tools, use the [Go documentation](https://golang.org/doc/install) and follow the instructions
 2. Ensure your system follows the folder tree below

 ```bash